hsf-training/hsf-training-cicd-github/content/episodes/03-pytest-revisited/index.md

 +++
 exercises = 5
 hidden = false
-keypoints = ['You can do whatever you like in a test, as long as you return the right exit code', 'Pytest, and other test utilities, will propagate the exit codes correctly'] objectives = ['Understand how assertions in python correspond to exit codes', 'Figure out how pytest fits in'] questions = ['What happens with assertions in python?'] teaching = 5 title = 'Being Assertive' weight = 30
+keypoints = ['You can do whatever you like in a test, as long as you return the right exit code', 'Pytest, and other test utilities will propagate the exit codes correctly'] objectives = ['Understand how assertions in Python correspond to exit codes', 'Figure out how pytest fits in'] questions = ['What happens with assertions in Python?'] teaching = 5 title = 'Being Assertive' weight = 30
 +++
-This is a relatively short section, but we need to connect some things you've learned from testing in python with exit codes.
+This is a relatively short section, but we need to connect some things you've learned from testing in Python with exit codes.

 <!--
 {{< youtube Nk1wkQCEPt8 >}}